DevExpress-Examples/XAF_Security_E4908/EFCore/ASP.NetCore/DevExtreme.OData/Readme.md

     }
     ```

-9. Register TypesInfo service in the [Program.cs](Program.cs). tIt is necessary for the correct work of the Security System.
+9. Register TypesInfo service in the [Program.cs](Program.cs).
+It is necessary for the correct work of the Security System.

 	```csharp
 	builder.Services.AddSingleton<TypesInfo>();